-- ExpressVPN: In 2017, The Turkish authorities tried to compel ExpressVPN to turn over data which they believe related to a political assassination.
+- ExpressVPN: In 2017, The Turkish authorities tried to compel ExpressVPN to turn over data that they believe related to a political assassination.
 The company refused.
 Their servers in Turkey were then physically seized.
 But the police were unable to yield any worthwhile information.
 ExpressVPN genuinely did not keep any logs on their servers.
 They also asserted that as they are based in the British Virgin Islands, there is no obligation to keep them.

 - Perfect Privacy: In 2016, Dutch authorities seized two of Perfect Privacy’s servers as part of an ongoing criminal investigation.
-The servers were returned without incident, as the Swiss based company did not write logs on hard drives.
+The servers were returned without incident, as the Swiss-based company did not write logs on hard drives.
 Basically, there was nothing to see on the servers, they are run with encrypted RAM disks which makes it impossible to store logs on a hard drive.

 Are Their Companies Which Have Handed Over Logs While Claiming To Be No Logs Providers?

-- PureVPN: In 2017 PureVPN were mentioned in an affidavit in the US.
+- PureVPN: In 2017 PureVPN was mentioned in an affidavit in the US.
 They were explicitly mentioned as providing logs and details of one of its users which led to the conviction of a US resident for stalking and harassing people using ExpressVPN.
 The controversy came from PureVPN’s no logs policy which claimed that you were invisible and that they kept no records whatsoever

 - Earth VPN: In 2014, it was reported that EarthVPN had assisted the Dutch Police by providing logs to a user who sent a bomb threat to a local school.
 Again, their zero logs policy proved to not be wholly accurate

 - HideMyAss: In 2011, the LulzSec hacker group, caused an international stir when they hacked several high-profile sites includes Sony and PBS.
 One of their London members was caught using the help of HMA.
-They provided logs and details of the users originating address so he could be tracked down
+They provided logs and details of the user’s originating address so he could be tracked down

 The controversy arose from the fact that the providers had given information to the users which proved not to be true.

 This article does not condone any crime committed under the veil of a VPN provider.
-We are here point out that many companies will be quick to tell you that they won’t give out any logs of your activity.
+We are here to point out that many companies will be quick to tell you that they won’t give out any logs of your activity.
 However, if the situation is serious enough they will push you under the bus.